Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 8. Provide Nesting Material

-Northern Cardinals rarely use birdhouses (but they do use nesting shelves), preferring to nest in dense shrubbery or greens, another great reason to consider planting thick greenery that they can use.
+Northern Cardinals rarely use birdhouses (but they do use nesting shelves), preferring to nest in dense shrubbery or greens.
+This is another great reason to consider planting thick greenery that they can use.

 bird nest egg

-Any similar lightweight material, like the leftover hair in your brush, will do.
 Cardinals can have several broods per year but rarely reuse a nest.
-Offering nesting material is a small touch that can keep Cardinals coming to your yard all year long.
+Offering a yard rich in natural nesting material is a small touch that can keep cardinals coming to your yard all year long.

 9. Prevent Frozen Water